 - “You see, wire telegraph is a kind of a very, very long cat.
 You pull his tail in New York and his head is meowing in Los Angeles.
 Do you understand this?
 And radio operates exactly the same way: you send signals here, they receive them there.
 The only difference is that there is no cat.” -― Albert Einstein

 The nice thing about analogies is that, you can use them as a way to add a little humor to your presentation as well.
 And if you use analogies and metaphors effectively, you will make an emotional connection to your audience.

-Memorable Examples from Classes
+Memorable Analogy Examples from My Classes

 Over the years, I've had a few class members who really nailed the beauty and effectiveness of analogies.
 Here are a few examples that I remember.

 - Having both departments working separately on the same project is like sharing a checking account with your boyfriend.
 Unless one party takes responsibility for documenting all of the transactions, your going to end up with an overdrawn account.

 - Saving for your retirement is like planting a tree.
 The earlier that you start, the bigger it be when you need it.